 The Callisto Protocol is a single-player survival horror game and will not feature online multiplayer components.
 Considering Striking Distance wants to stick close to the mechanics of Dead Space, this isn’t surprising.
 The main goal of this game is to give players a scary, single-player adventure, harkening back to the likes of Resident Evil and Dead Space while looking like a fresh, modern game.

-Since a release date hasn’t been officially confirmed for The Callisto Protocol, it’s not available to pre-order just yet.
-This game will likely become available to pre-order when it gets closer to launch, possibly later in 2022.
+Since a release date has been officially confirmed for The Callisto Protocol, it’s now available to pre-order.